mianmuneebajaz/sec-issue-opener-chrome/README.md

 ### Storage Permission

 We use the `storage` permission to save your customized URL templates and extension preferences locally.
 This ensures your configuration persists between browser sessions without requiring you to reconfigure the extension each time.

-### Host Permission

-Host permissions are limited to the specific domains you configure in your URL templates.
-This is necessary to navigate to those URLs when you submit the form.
-We only request access to hosts that you explicitly define in your templates.